 (i) Direct interactions.
 Personal Information may be collected when you apply for an employment opportunity on our site, establish a user account for use with our services, complete a survey, inquire about employment, submit a resume, correspond with us with our website or otherwise, or inquire about our service offerings.
 Personal Information may also be collected when a customer (e.g., your employer) supplies InCloudCounsel with an email address, name, phone number, and/or similar account details.

 (ii) Automated technologies or interactions.
-A primary source of non-personally identifiable information includes anonymized browser information when you are using our websites, where this cannot be linked to another personal data.
-Website log files and Third Party scripts collect information that may include IP addresses, browser type, internet service provider (ISP), referral / exit pages, pages viewed, date & time stamps, and other similar information.
+A primary source of non-personally identifiable information includes anonymized browser information when you are using our websites, where this cannot be linked to other personal data.
+Website log files and Third Party scripts collect information that may include IP addresses, browser type, internet service provider (ISP), referral/exit pages, pages viewed, date & time stamps, and other similar information.
 Log files and Third Party scripts may also collect general demographic information.
 We use these log files and Third Party scripts to help us analyze traffic patterns & site usage, understand audiences, as well as improve our sites and services and are not able to identify you from this information.

 (iii) Third Parties or publicly available sources.
 For example, we may acquire Personal Information through Third Party sources, such as business intelligence platforms.
 We ensure that such Third Parties respect the security of your Personal Information.